 5.01 MD-PhD Program

-The overall mission of the MD-PhD Program at Harvard Medical School is to train the next generation of leading physician-scientists, with representation across a variety of clinical disciplines and research areas from basic and translational sciences to bioengineering to the social sciences.
-The MD-PhD Program thus integrates training in both medicine and research for individuals who intend to pursue careers as physician-scientists.
+The mission of the Harvard/MIT MD-PhD Program is to train the next generation of physician-scientist leaders, with representation across the diversity of clinical disciplines and research areas, spanning basic, translational, bioengineering and social sciences.
+The MD-PhD Program integrates training in both medicine and research for students who intend to pursue careers as physician-scientists.

-The MD-PhD Program has established a collegial environment to support the professional development and personal interests of its students.
+The MD-PhD Program has established a thriving academic and social environment to support the personal and professional development of each student.
 Based on the core philosophy that MD-PhD students should be educated as physician-scientists from matriculation to graduation, the program integrates training in scientific methods and research into the medical school curriculum.
-By combining either the Health Sciences and Technology (HST) or New Pathway MD curriculum with an appropriate graduate program, students design their own courses of study.
+By combining the HST, New Pathway or Pathways MD program (Sections 1.01, 1.02, 1.03) with a graduate program of interest, students design their own courses of study.
 MD-PhD advisors supervise choices, in consultation with graduate program advisors.

 The MD-PhD Program is supported in part by the National Institutes of Health (NIH) through its Medical Scientist Training Program (MSTP).
 The MSTP grant, along with other sources, provides scholarship support, at least in part, for many of the students who are pursuing combined MD-PhD degrees.

-Students who enter HMS as MD students and decide after admission to pursue both the MD and a PhD degree in either the basic and translational sciences or in the social sciences are eligible to apply for affiliate status in the MD-PhD Program.
-The applications for affiliate status are available on eCommons via the MD-PhD Program.
-Students are encouraged to apply in their first year of medical school, as soon as they have decided to pursue this course of study.
+Students who enter HMS as MD students and decide after admission to pursue both the MD and a PhD degree are eligible to apply for affiliate status in the MD-PhD Program.
+The application for affiliate status is available on eCommons via the MD-PhD Program.
+Students are encouraged to apply in their first year of medical school, or as soon as they have decided to pursue this course of study.
 Admission to the affiliate program is on a rolling basis.
 Students with affiliate status are invited to participate in all MD-PhD activities.

-Maintenance of affiliate status is dependent on achieving relevant benchmarks, such as completion of laboratory rotations (BTS) or mentored research (SS); application and acceptance to a graduate program; and satisfactory completion of medical and graduate school requirements.
+Maintenance of affiliate status is dependent on achieving relevant benchmarks, such as completion of laboratory rotations or mentored research; application and acceptance to a graduate program; and satisfactory completion of medical and graduate school requirements.

-Students with affiliate status are not funded by the MD-PhD Program prior to starting graduate school, but are eligible to apply for second cycle funding for their remaining medical school years in the winter before they return to medical school.
-Funding is awarded on a competitive basis, and when awarded, funding is most commonly awarded for the final two years of medical school.
-Cycle II applicants who are eligible for NIH F30/F31 fellowships are required to submit such an application in order to be considered for cycle II funding.
-The fellowship proposal is usually submitted in the second or third year of graduate school.
-Students should contact the MD-PhD Program office in their first or second year of graduate school to plan for this process.
+Students who have affiliate status are not funded by the MD-PhD Program prior to starting graduate school but are eligible to apply for second cycle funding for their remaining medical school years in the winter before they return to medical school.
+There is no guarantee of funding, but the program makes every effort to provide full or partial support to qualified applicants during their M3 and M4 years.
+Cycle II applicants who are eligible for NIH F30/F31 fellowships are required to submit such grant applications in order to be considered for cycle II funding.
+The fellowship proposal is usually submitted in the first or second year of graduate school.